While many of us are still recovering mentally, emotionally and financially from the coronavirus pandemic, optimism is starting to rise.

 Think about this: A $5 payment for a service you never use adds up to $60 every year.
 While it may not seem like much, $60 could actually cover four months of a subscription to Netflix.

 Have you ever taken the time to review your credit card statement line-by-line?
 Here are four steps that Clark wants you to take so you can regain control of your subscriptions.

 Spend Less on Food

-The coronavirus pandemic forced many of us to stay home, which has meant eating out less and cooking at home more.
+The coronavirus pandemic has made many of us try to stay home, which has meant eating out less and cooking at home more.
 Food delivery services like DoorDash and Uber Eats have made it easy to access food from our favorite restaurants without leaving the house, but those services cost money.

 - Make a shopping list (and stick to it)

 - Try curbside pickup to avoid impulse purchases

 In addition to a healthy diet, exercise is one of the most important things that you can do for your overall well-being.
 There is nothing wrong with paying for a gym membership to start your fitness journey — if you actually use it.
 However, your local gym may be closed due to the pandemic or you just might not feel comfortable working out in public.